realstorypro/goodlogik.github.io/README.md

-## Standing On The Shoulders of Giants
+# Standing On The Shoulders of Giants
-GoodLogik would have never been possible without the generosity and support of the open-source community.
+It would have been impossible to build GoodLogik without the generosity and support of the open-source community.
 This is us giving back.

 ### Our Projects